alexandrebarachant/decoding-brain-challenge-2016/README.md

-# Solution of the Decoding Brain Signals Cortana challenge
+# Winning solution of the Decoding Brain Signals Cortana challenge

 This data analysis challenge was organized on the Microsoft Azure ML plateform.
 Data consisted in ECoG recording of 4 patients while they were presented picture of Face and House.
 The task was to build model achieving the highest categorization accuracy between the two type of pictures.